mthjn/OPENPROV/demo.md

 ````

 #####Appendix B - Strengthen the PGP Key
-To improve the security of your signatures we set our key to prefer stronger hashes using the following commands: (Commands/Options are displayed in bold)
+To improve the security of your signatures we set our key to prefer stronger hashes as follows:

 ````
 pi@raspberrypi ~ $ gpg --edit-key openprov@myveryown.org